 The table presented below is according to the MedDRA system organ classification (SOC and Preferred Term Level).
-Frequencies have been evaluated according to the following convention: very common ($\geq 1/10$); common ($\geq 1/100$) to < 1/10); uncommon ($\geq 1/1,000$ to < 1/100), not known (cannot be estimated from the available data).
+Frequencies have been evaluated according to the following convention: very common ($\geq 1/10$); common ($\geq 1/100$); uncommon ($\geq 1/100$), not known (cannot be estimated from the available data).
 The table lists adverse reactions reported in the clinical trials of previously treated patients and identified in postmarketing use.
 The frequencies are based on all causality treatment emergent adverse events in pooled clinical trials with 224 subjects.